RiccardoRomeo01/CDMO-project/README.md

 ```

 ## Execution
-All the solvers can be used by running the file main.py with the command <code>python main.py</code> and the following arguments:
+All the solvers can be used by running the file main.py with the command ``` python main.py [arguments] ``` with the following arguments:

 | **Option**               | **Description**                                                                                                                                                         | **Values/Defaults**                                                                                                         |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|